 Justice & Peace Ministry

-The Justice and Peace Ministry at Holy Cross helps diocesan-approved institutions by providing humanitarian aid, raising awareness, and advocating for policies that protect the human dignity of each person.
+The Ministry for Justice and Peace for Refugees, Immigrants, and Migrants at Holy Cross helps Diocesan-approved institutions by providing humanitarian aid and information, and by raising awareness and advocating for policies that protect the human dignity of each person.

-Holy Cross parishioners and friends who want to apply for U. S. Citizenship, need help with the application, or are studying for the oral review of the application form and the English and Civics tests are invited to attend Citizenship Classes on Tuesdays from 6:30 PM – 7:30 PM, Rm.
-7 at Queen of Peace Catholic Church, 141 N. Macdonald, Mesa.
+Holy Cross parishioners and friends who want to apply for U. S. Citizenship, need help with the application, or are studying for the oral review of the application form and/or the English and Civics tests are invited to attend Citizenship Classes on Tuesdays from 6:30 PM to 7:30 PM, Room 7, at Queen of Peace Catholic Church, 141 N. Macdonald, Mesa.
 Sister Nancy Wellmeier, SNDdeN, PhD, holds these citizenship classes continually throughout the year, except there are no classes on holidays.
 Sister Nancy is fluent in English and Spanish, and has taught these classes for many years with her students having a high success rate.
 She also assists with Citizenship Workshops at Holy Cross that are temporarily on hold.

 are those who arrived in the United States seeking protection from persecution or serious human rights violations in their countries, have not yet been legally recognized as refugees, and are waiting to receive a decision on their asylum claims.
 Asylum seekers dropped off in the Phoenix area by the agencies of the Department of Homeland Security are served by an amazing network of non-governmental organizations, faith groups, and community volunteers who welcome them, and provide humanitarian needs and assist with travel arrangements for reaching their sponsoring families.